chicagoruby/chicagoruby-website/pages/simple/guidelines.md

    * [45 minutes] Speaker presentation + Q&A
    * [? minutes] The crowd heads to a local restaurant for after-the-meeting conversations.

+## Next Steps

+If your talk fits the guidelines and you're ready to go...

+1. Visit the [ChicagoRuby Calendar](https://www.meetup.com/ChicagoRuby/events/) and pick a few dates when you would like to present.&nbsp;<br/>&nbsp;

+2. Contact the [ChicagoRuby Organizers](/contact) with the following info:
+* Your name
+* A link to your Twitter handle, personal web site, GitHub page, or other page where you want the audience to learn more about you.
+* Title of your presentation
+* Brief description of your presentation (about 100 words).
+* Brief bio (about 100 words) about you.

-Questions?
+## Questions?

 [Drop us a line.](/contact) We look forward to seeing and hearing your presentation!
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>
+&nbsp;<br/>